fajardolar/kumedor/README.md

 # kumedor
 An android app for restaurant menus.
-Built wit android studio.
+Built with android studio.